Alfred Hitchcock had his remains scattered in the Pacific Ocean.

 As long as your breath can still fog a mirror,

 Forest Lawn is free, so come along.
-(If not, make sure your cold dead hands crutch your purse or wallet.
-Plots here cost big time.)
+If not, make sure your cold dead hands crutch your purse or wallet.
+The few remaining plots here cost big time.

 The alive and the living dead must restrict